EvgenyPetrovsky/deeque/README.md

 # dataque

-Data Quality control framework for dataframes in R
+Data Quality control framework for dataframes in R.

+With some creativity other checks can be performed.
+For example: files can be ckecked if data is put into datamart.

 ## purpose